- University of Illinois System, Accessed March 2017, https://www.uillinois.edu/

 With a campus in Charleston, Eastern Illinois University is another affordable higher education option.
 The university ranked fifth in the state for its affordable tuition rate.
 Students don't have to worry about their out-of-pocket costs inflating because of books and supplies either.
 Eastern University Illinois has the most affordable books and supplies cost in the state.
 Even more impressive, when ranked against 1,648 schools nationwide, Eastern Illinois University comes in second for that metric.

 Those interested in online Illinois degrees will find a number of the university's courses are available through distance education.
-Fully online degrees include undergraduate programs in general studies and psychology.
+Fully online programs include general studies and psychology.
 Graduate programs include cybersecurity, aging studies and an MBA.
 However, some graduate programs have summer residency requirements.

 With a few exceptions, such as the MBA, online students are assessed in-state tuition rates regardless of where they live.
 That's another reason Eastern Illinois University ranks as one of the best online colleges for Illinois.